 - Preheat the oven to 325°F (160°C or 150° for fan ovens).

-- Cream the butter and sugar together using an electric mixer.
+- Cream the ¾ cup butter and ¾ cup brown sugar together using an electric mixer.

 - Add the beaten eggs and beat the mixture together.

-- Add the flour mixture to the batter in the mixer bowl, in 3 additions, beating between additions.
+- Add the flour mixture to the batter in the mixer bowl, in 3 additions, beating until smooth between additions.
+Don't forget to scrape down the bowl from time to time.

 - Beat in the bananas.